abcorrea/abcorrea.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Junior Research Fellow at Christ Church College, University of Oxford, UK
+subtitle: Junior Research Fellow at Christ Church college, University of Oxford, UK

 profile:
   align: right